bsantanad/hugo-blog/content/posts/2021-03-28-ssh-no-screen.md

 draft: false
 ---

-# Set up wifi in raspberry os (no screen, keyboard, mouse)
+# Set up wifi in raspberry os (no screen, no keyboard, no mouse)

 ## what we'll do